 In addition, consumers increasingly demand marketing messages and offers that are highly personalized, relevant, and targeted.
 Miss the mark, and you risk losing them forever.
 In that regard, digital marketing offers both greater rewards (in terms of higher engagement and ROI) and greater risk (due to the execution complexity and the need for behavioral changes across the organization).

 In this environment, CMOs know they need new capabilities to succeed.
-In a recent survey of more than 300 CMOs in the U.S. that Booz & Company conducted with the Association of National Advertisers and Korn/Ferry, 72 percent said that building capabilities in the area of digital marketing is vital.
+In a recent survey of more than 300 CMOs in the United States that Strategy& conducted with the Association of National Advertisers and Korn/Ferry, 72 percent said that building capabilities in the area of digital marketing is vital.
 The difficulty is that there’s no one set of capabilities that applies universally.
 Companies must identify what kind of marketing organization they need to make their strategy a success, choose a digital marketing model based on their strategic objectives, and then focus on developing a handful of marketing capabilities that will allow them to bring that model to life and consistently excel.

-- Product Innovators use digital marketing to help the organization identify, develop, and roll out new digital products and services.
-These companies employ digital interactions with consumers primarily to rapidly gather insights that can help shape the innovation pipeline.
-By helping nurture new sources of revenue, the marketing group directly increases the value of the company.
+• Product Innovators use digital marketing to identify, develop, and roll out new digital products and services.
+These companies employ digital interactions with consumers primarily to rapidly gather insights that can shape the innovation pipeline.
+By helping nurture new sources of revenue, the marketing group increases the value of the company.

 The Menu of Capabilities